-Trying to decide which type of home insurance works best for you is frustrating, but with cover especially tailored for everyone, you can rest easy on your sofa.
+Trying to decide which type of home insurance works best for you is frustrating, but with types of cover to suit every scenario, you can rest easy on your sofa.

 When protecting your bricks and mortar, and your prized possessions, you’re spoilt for choice.

 Firstly, there’s buildings insurance that safeguards the structure of your property and includes the roof, walls, windows and permanent fixtures such as your fitted kitchen.

 Which type of home insurance is right for me?